IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---

 ### Use Case
-Potential Idea : You plan to view pieces of art for the subject "Laocöon".
+You have multiple images of art created around the subject "Laocöon".
 You would like to show the location of those works on a web mapping platform.
-This is possible using the `navPlace` property.
+Over the spread of a group of resources, consistent use of `navPlace` allows for computational addressing of geographic coordinates and arrangement in WGS84 coordinate space with interchangeable projects of the surface of the Earth.

 ### Implementation Notes
 For all the information on how to use the `navPlace` property see the [implementation notes in the IIIF Extensions directory.](https://iiif.io/api/extension/navplace/#5-implementation-notes)